 L.A.
-Care is staffed with professional registered and licensed vocational nurses and paraprofessionals who are available to assist the PPG and their providers with UM activities.
+Care Utilization Management is staffed with professional registered, licensed vocational nurses and paraprofessionals who are available to assist the PPG and their providers with UM activities.
 These activities include but are not limited to:

-- Benefit clarification - Referral management and authorization - Coordination of care and services for linked programs (CCS, DDS, Mental Health, etc.) - Coordination of End Stage Renal Disease benefit - Targeted (comprehensive and catastrophic) case management - Complex Case Management - Education of PPG/providers on policies, procedures and legislative updates
+- Benefit clarification - Referral management - Coordination of care and services for linked programs (CCS, DDS, Early Intervention, Local Education Agency Services Mental Health, etc.) - Coordination of End Stage Renal Disease benefit - Targeted (comprehensive and catastrophic) case management - Complex Case Management - Education of PPG/providers on policies, procedures and legislative updates